Diffraction by a Right-Angled No-Contrast Penetrable Wedge Revisited: A Double Wiener-Hopf Approach: The Wiener-Hopf system in

 \subsection{Split in the $\alpha_1$ plane}

 We begin by writing \eqref{eq.WH3} as

-where we have set $\Phi_{-+} + \Phi_{--} = \Phi_{- \circ}$.
-For now, we just assume that Cauchy's theorems \ref{thm.
+where we have set $\Phi_{-+} + \Phi_{--} = \Phi_{- \circ}$ and used the representation $K=K_{+\circ}K_{-\circ}$ given in \eqref{eq.Kalpha1Fac}.
+For now, we just assume that Cauchy's formulas \ref{thm.
 Cauchy Sum-split} and \ref{thm.
 Cauchy-Fact.} may be applied as we do below.
 This is possible due to the edge conditions \eqref{eq.2.56} and \eqref{eq.2.57} and the duality of near field behaviour in physical space and far field behaviour in Fourier space.
 We postpone the technical details to Appendix \ref{sec.LiouvilleApplication}.
 Now, applying the Cauchy sum-split to $\Phi_{+-}/K_{-\circ}$ in the $\alpha_1$ plane we obtain